fpgadeveloper/ethernet-fmc-zynq-gem/docs/source/petalinux.md

 There is an issue in the PetaLinux 2020.2 release that affects the **AXI Ethernet** connected ports on **Zynq** based designs.
 On these ports, it seems to be necessary to use the following procedure to bring up a port.
-Note that the interface and IP address were chosen as examples, but this procedure applies to all AXI Ethernet connected ports (eth2, eth3 and eth4) on the Zynq based designs (MicroZed, PicoZed, ZedBoard, ZC702 and ZC706).
+Note that the interface and IP address were chosen as examples, but this procedure applies to all AXI Ethernet connected ports (eth2, eth3 and eth4) on the Zynq based designs (PicoZed, ZedBoard, ZC702 and ZC706).

 ```